Jhinthy/Noestit.github.io/docs/codeconventions/best-practices.md

 {
     app.Run(async context =>
     {
-        await context.Response.WriteAsync("Sweetness from new route");
+        await context.Response.WriteAsync("Hello from the other route");
     });
 }
 ```